 (The Staatsoper at night)

-Your hotel may have its own sources and suggestions for tickets, but the opera house itself will happily sell you one direct.
 Immediate sales are normally possible online from two months in advance of a performance.
 Otherwise, you put in a prebooking request for dates that are further away.
 I have some advice on getting hold of inexpensive tickets here.

 Another way to experience the building is through an in-house tour, which shows you places you won’t see when you attend a performance.
 The live guide also has plenty of intriguing stories and anecdotes.

-(My suggested self-guided walking tour of Vienna also starts at the Staatsoper.)
+My suggested self-guided walking tour of Vienna also starts at the Staatsoper.

 Nearby